Michigan Teacher of the Year

 Learn About This Year’s Michigan Teacher of the Year

-Corey will serve as an advocate for, and representative of, the more than 80,000 public school teachers statewide and engage in discussions on how best to continue to improve Michigan's education system as a non-voting member of the State Board of Education and a member of the Governor’s Educator Advisory Council.
-He is also the state’s candidate for the prestigious 2026 National Teacher of the Year honor.
-He is also part of the 2025-26 Michigan Teacher Leadership Advisory Council, comprising this year’s Regional Teacher of the Year cohort.
+Erik will serve as an advocate for, and representative of, the more than 80,000 public school teachers statewide and engage in discussions on how best to continue to improve Michigan's education system as a non-voting member of the State Board of Education and a member of the Governor’s Educator Advisory Council.
+He is also the state’s candidate for the prestigious 2027 National Teacher of the Year honor.
+He is also part of the 2026-27 Michigan Teacher Leadership Advisory Council, comprising this year’s Regional Teacher of the Year cohort.

 Meet the 10 Michigan Regional Teachers of the Year.